DespairC/SimpleDB/course-info-2021/lab2.md

 ### 2.2.
 Aggregates

 An additional SimpleDB operator implements basic SQL aggregates with a `GROUP BY` clause.
-You should implement the five SQL aggregates (`COUNT`, `SUM`, `AVG`, `MIN`,
+You should implement the five SQL aggregates(分组，聚合) (`COUNT`, `SUM`, `AVG`, `MIN`,
 `MAX`) and support grouping.
 You only need to support aggregates over a single field, and grouping by a single field.